|Nutrition Facts (per serving)|

 Peel and devein the shrimp; rinse well.

-Bring 3 quarts of water with 1 tablespoon of salt to a boil over high heat.
+Bring 3 quarts of water with 1 tablespoon of salt in a large saucepan to a boil over high heat.

 Add the shrimp and reduce the heat to medium-low.
 Cover the pan and simmer for about 5 minutes, until the shrimp are opaque and pink.
 Make sure not to overcook.

 Drain immediately and transfer to a bowl.
 Cool completely, dry with a paper towel, and chop coarsely.

 Mix the chopped shrimp with the celery, bell pepper, lemon juice, and mayonnaise.